AI-Assisted Legacy Migration: Lessons Learned

 � "Task description?" [specific, not vague]

-� "Entry points?" [where to start analysis]
+� "Entry points?" [where to start the analysis]

 � "Scope?" [what's included, what's not]

-[CLI runs in background]
+[CLI runs in the background]

 � Clones relevant legacy repos